glasgowneuro/usbdux/README.md

 USB-DUX is now open source/hardware.
 After 15 years, USB-DUX data acquisition boards are no longer being manufactured.

-Below are the design files which you can send to a prototyping service for example.
+Below are the design files which you can send to a prototyping service or manufacturer.
 We recommend European Circuits (https://european-circuits.co.uk/) here in Glasgow / Scotland.

 ## The Original USB based DAQ for Linux